a11y-reviews/a11y.reviews/index.md

 For any organization that needs to meet WCAG 2.x, whether by law or other requirements, do not use Typeform.

+### Google Forms

+December 2018.
+Created [a form (Dutch)](https://docs.google.com/forms/d/1wCBVwPQ77lNlWLArQbrM-AH4atepsUphiffDAAfwDgc/viewform?ts=5bebf5a7&edit_requested=true) and tested with VoiceOver/Safari and Jaws/IE 11.

+#### References

+* Overuse and wrong use of ARIA
+* Not WCAG compliant

+#### Suggestions

+It is possible to fill and submit a Google Form with a screenreader but the more complex components such as linear scale and multiple choice grid can be confusing.

 ## Content Platforms

 This can include web content management systems or other tools that allow authors to post their writing for broad consumption on the web.